 - Gather your documentation.
 This includes boarding passes, reasons for delays, and any information related to your flight.

 - Submit your documentation to your airline for consideration.
 Sometimes they will try to deny your claim, so be prepared to resubmit with documentation several times.

 - If that doesn’t work, you can work with a flight compensation company to help you get your compensation.
 They will take a flat fee from your winnings, but they can help you recover your losses.

 At the end of the day, if your flight is cancelled, you have rights.
 You are not required to take what they offer you just because they offered it.

 Disrupted Flight Statistics

 Flights rarely run perfectly on time, which is why there were more than 30,000 cases of delayed or cancelled flights in the last year alone.
 The only way to stop this from happening is to file a claim against your airline to make them pay and hold them accountable.

 You have rights when you face a flight delay and cancellation under EC 261, even when you are using a Russian airline in some cases.
 The important thing to remember is you must file a claim to receive your compensation.
 You will not be automatically credited, even if you are eligible.
-This article was updated on June 2023.
+This article was updated in 2023.